Essential Study Tips for Successful College Students

 Set the stage: When hitting the books, your surroundings set the stage - and can determine whether or not you have an effective and productive study session.
 While the ideal study environment varies from student to student, this resource will help you identify the key characteristics of your optimal learning atmosphere.

-Assess your skills: Unlike high school, college learning involves a great deal of independence and personal accountability.
+Unlike high school, college learning involves a great deal of independence and personal accountability.
 Without the close student-teacher interaction that's typical of high school, many college students struggle when it comes to finding a study pattern hat works for them.
-Thankfully, these tips can help you organize an effective way of studying and learning.
+Explore different types of study habits to find the method that works best for you.

 Effective study skills start in the lecture hall.
 From active listening to taking notes, discover the skills to a successful classroom experience.

-Learning to listen: Did you know that listening is an essential skill for studying and learning?
+Listening is essential for studying and learning, but to succeed in college, you may have to brush up on your listening skills.
 For some students, the art of listening is a skill that can make or break success in the classroom.
-This link provides an easy mnemonic device for improving listening skills in the lecture hall.
+The L-I-S-T-E-N method provides an easy mnemonic device for improving listening skills in the lecture hall.

-The Cornell method of note taking: When it comes to taking notes, there are many different strategies to choose from.
-But the Cornell method is hailed as one of the easiest and most effective note taking frameworks, providing a systematic format for synthesizing and organizing your class notes.
+When it comes to taking notes, there are many different strategies to choose from.
+But the Cornell method note taking is hailed as one of the easiest and most effective note taking frameworks, providing a systematic format for synthesizing and organizing your class notes.
 This link provides a detailed how-to for mastering the Cornell method of note taking for more effective studying and better academic performance.

 Beyond The Books